Félag Löggiltra Endurskodenda

-The Institute of State Authorized Public Accountants in Iceland (FLE) was established on July 16, 1935 in Reykjavik and is the only professional body representing auditors in the country.
-FLE membership is mandatory for individual auditors who are qualified as state-authorized public accountants.
-Under Auditing Act No. 79/2008, the FLE is entrusted with the following tasks in consultation with the Public Auditors Oversight Board: (i) establish a Code of Ethics for auditors following confirmation by the Minister of Finance and Economic Affairs; (ii) promote the regular organization of courses of study that comply with continuing professional development (CPD) requirements specified in Article 7; (iii) keep CPD records.
+The Institute of State Authorized Public Accountants in Iceland (FLE) was established on July 16, 1935.
+FLE membership is voluntary and it is exclusively comprised of auditors.
+Under the Auditing Act No. 94/2019, FLE is entrusted with the following tasks in consultation with the Public Auditors Oversight Board (ER): (i) establish a Code of Ethics for its members; (ii) develop continuing professional development (CPD) courses; and (iii) keep CPD records.

-Statements of Membership Obligations (SMOs)
+Statements of Membership Obligation (SMO)

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.

 The Auditors Oversight Board (ER) is empowered to establish a mandatory quality assurance (QA) review program for all auditors, in accordance with the Auditing Act No. 94/2019.
 Reviews are conducted every three years for public interest entities (PIEs) and every six years for other types of companies.
 It is not clear whether the existing QA system is in line with the requirements of SMO 1.